 Protocol Components

 The Solomon protocol consists of two major tokens: USDv and the staked version sUSDv.
 The USDv token is a stablecoin that is maintained at a peg of one dollar through two-way arbitrage (see: Peg Stability Mechanism).
 It is the primary vehicle for entering and exiting the protocol for end-users, primarily via purchase through stablecoin liquidity pools.
-It can also be minted and burned by whitelisted entities as part of market making operations (see: ).
+It can also be minted and burned by whitelisted entities as part of market making operations (see: How Solomon Works).

 USDv can be staked to create sUSDv.
 The sUSDv then accrues awards which are dispersed.
 Rewards are dripped out to the staking contract multiple times a week.
 This prevents attempts to arbitrage or front-run reward distributions, keeping them smooth.